AvneeshSarwate/codex/visualizer/web/architecture.md

 - React + Vite for UI and bundling.
 - Valtio for observable state.
 - react-virtuoso for virtualized timeline rendering.
-- p5.js for canvas-based animation.
+- Konva for canvas-based animation.
 - TypeScript for static typing.